elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/loadbalancer.md

 alwaysopen: true
 ---

-Load balancers in our Private Kubernetes service are provided by [OpenStack Octavia](https://docs.openstack.org/octavia/queens/reference/introduction.html) in collaboration with the [Kubernetes Cloud Provider OpenStack](https://github.com/kubernetes/cloud-provider-openstack).
+Load balancers in our Elastx Kubernetes CaaS service are provided by [OpenStack Octavia](https://docs.openstack.org/octavia/queens/reference/introduction.html) in collaboration with the [Kubernetes Cloud Provider OpenStack](https://github.com/kubernetes/cloud-provider-openstack).
 This article